Artifaqt/ArtifaqtRobloxMusicBot/README.md

 ## Setup

-Install requirements.txt
+Install requirements.txt\
-Set Spotify Credentials
+Set Spotify Credentials\
-Configured for Mic Up
+Configured for Mic Up\
-Best with Multi-Instance
+Intended to be used with Multi-Instance\
-Configured for two 1920 x 1920 monitors
+Configured for two 1920 x 1920 monitors\
 Roblox must be split on the far right of your right monitor

 ## Cmds